paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-753-united-states-military-academy.md

 ## § 7455.
 Board of Visitors
 **(a)** A Board of Visitors to the Academy is constituted annually of—

-(1) the chairman of the Committee on Armed Services of the Senate, or his designee;
+(1) the chair of the Committee on Armed Services of the Senate, or the designee of such chair;

+(2) the ranking member of the Committee on Armed Services of the Senate, or the designee of the ranking member;

+(3) two other members of the Senate designated by the Majority Leader of the Senate, one of whom is a member of the Committee on Appropriations of the Senate;

-(2) three other members of the Senate designated by the Vice President or the President pro tempore of the Senate, two of whom are members of the Committee on Appropriations of the Senate;
+(4) two other members of the Senate designated by the Minority Leader of the Senate, one of whom is a member of the Committee on Appropriations of the Senate;

+(5) the chair of the Committee on Armed Services of the House of Representatives, or the designee of such chair;

-(3) the chairman of the Committee on Armed Services of the House of Representatives, or his designee;
+(6) the ranking member of the Committee on Armed Services of the House of Representatives, or the designee of the ranking member;

-(4) four other members of the House of Representatives designated by the Speaker of the House of Representatives, two of whom are members of the Committee on Appropriations of the House of Representatives; and
+(7) two other members of the House of Representatives designated by the Speaker of the House of Representatives, one of whom is a member of the Committee on Appropriations of the House of Representatives;

+(8) two other members of the House of Representatives designated by the Minority Leader of the House of Representatives; and

-(5) six persons designated by the President.
+(9) six persons designated by the President.

 **(b)** The persons designated by the President serve for three years each except that any member whose term of office has expired shall continue to serve until his successor is appointed by the President.
 The President shall designate two persons each year to succeed the members whose terms expire that year.